 We're pretty hardcore recyclers.
 Currently, we recycle plastic, cardboard, paper, glass, and metal.
 We make regular runs to the scrapyard to recycle any old building materials we may have from our remodeling.

 We are composting a good portion of our food waste in our on-site composting bins..

 We try to use organic ingredients whenever they are available and affordable.
 Currently, our organic list includes:

-Organic tofu -- Organic radish sprouts -- Organic beets -- Organic spring mix -- Organic whole milk (for cooking) -- Organic carrots- Organic wasabi sprouts.
+Organic tofu -- Organic radish sprouts -- Organic beets -- Organic spring mix -- Organic whole milk (for cooking) -- Organic carrots- Organic root vegetables.

 Farm to table